mcdemarco/the-new-kitchen-cookbook/soup/fazool.md

+[vegetarian]: ../indices/vegetarian.html
+[quick]: ../indices/quick.html

 # Easy Pasta e Fagioli

 This is a variation on the first two recipes in this [nice Pasta e Fagioli collection](http://theheritagecook.com/pasta-e-fagioli-tuscan-bean-soup-4-versions/).
-It's vegetarian, quick, and simple.
+It's [vegetarian], [quick], and simple.

 Serves 2.